Millennial AI

 Week 1

-We inventory every AI system in use across your organisation, including models embedded in third-party tools, and assess each one against a structured risk taxonomy: bias exposure, data privacy, explainability requirements, and regulatory scope.
-We also review your existing policies, documentation practices, and any prior audit findings.
-The output is a clear picture of where your highest-risk exposure sits before we do anything else.
+We inventory every AI system across your organisation, including models embedded in third-party tools, and assess each against a risk taxonomy: bias exposure, data privacy, explainability, and regulatory scope.
+We also review existing policies, documentation, and prior audit findings.
+The output is a full picture of where your highest risk sits before we do anything else.

 Deliverable: AI system inventory and risk exposure map with criticality ratings by system and risk category